 The horned grebe breeds in western Canada, except in the bitterly cold north.
-They migrate to the northern United States in winter to the Atlantic coast, the Gulf Coast, and also down to California on the Pacific coast.
+They migrate to the northern United States in winter to the Atlantic coast, the Gulf Coast, and California on the Pacific coast.

 They eat a variety of aquatic insects along with crustaceans and small fishes in the winter.
 The horned grebe makes many different squealing noises.

 The red-necked grebe gets its name from its distinctive rust-red neck.
-They have a black cap, and silver face in summer.
-However, in winter, their neck becomes dusky and their face becomes whitish.
+They have a black cap and a silver face in summer.
+However, in winter, their neck becomes dusky, and their face becomes whitish.

 The red-necked grebe is a medium-sized grebe measuring 15 1/2 inches (40-46 cm).
 They have a large yellowish bill that is straight or downcurved and tapers to a point.

-They can be found around marshes, slow-moving rivers, and lakes with emergent vegetation in summer, but in winter they can be found around inshore saltwater coastal regions sometimes many miles inshore.
+They can be found around marshes, slow-moving rivers, and lakes with emergent vegetation in summer.
+Still, in winter, they can be found around inshore saltwater coastal regions, sometimes many miles inshore.

 They breed from May-June in lakes and marshes.
 Both members of the pair share incubation duties, which lasts 23 days.
 They lay between 3-7 white eggs in a nest of vegetation around marshland plants.

 They are a noisy breed of grebe and make wailing noises and a loud keck-keck sound during the breeding season.
 They eat crayfish, tadpoles, minnows, small fish, and crustaceans, along with aquatic insects.

-The red-necked grebe can be found from Alaska to the Great Lakes, and down to the United States border.
-During winter, they may migrate to the Atlantic coast, and can also be found on the Pacific coast down to California.
+The red-necked grebe can be found from Alaska to the Great Lakes and down to the United States border.
+During winter, they may migrate to the Atlantic coast and be found on the Pacific coast down to California.

 The eared grebe is slightly smaller than the horned grebe at 11-13 inches (28-33 cm).
 Unlike the horned grebe, they have a black head, breast, and neck.
 Their flanks are a rust color.

 They have a gold fan on the sides of their head.
 In winter, the rusty flanks turn darker, with the underneath white.
-They also have a dusky color at the front of their neck in winter and dark cap.
+They also have a dusky color at the front of their neck in winter and a dark cap.
 They have a bill that is uptilted.